Vincent Ke: Background

 Ke was born in Quanzhou, Fujian, China, and immigrated to Canada in 1998.
 He holds an undergraduate degree in engineering from Fuzhou University in China and a Master's from Ruhr University in Germany.
-Prior to his election, Ke worked for Conec—a German firm which has sites in Shanghai and Brampton—from 1999 to 2018.
-His role with the company was as an electronic engineer.
+Prior to his election, Ke worked for Conec—a German firm which has sites in Shanghai and Brampton—from 1999 to 2018; his role with the company was as an electronic engineer.
 Ke is also registered as an insurance agent by the Financial Services Commission of Ontario.

 Professional Engineers Ontario (PEO), the province's regulatory body for engineers, instructed Ke to stop using the title of engineer following complaints that he was doing so without being licensed as a professional engineer with PEO.

 Political career

-Ke was elected to the Legislative Assembly following the 2018 provincial election.
+Ke ran in the 2018 provincial election as a PC candidate, and defeated Liberal candidate Shelley Carroll to be elected MPP in Don Valley North.
 He was appointed as the parliamentary assistant to the minister of heritage, sport, tourism and culture industries (culture and sport) on June 26, 2019.

-On June 29, 2022, he was appointed as the parliamentary assistant to the minister of public and business service delivery.
+During the 2022 provincial election, Ke and seven other PC MPPs were identified as having received an allowance from their PC riding associations, with Ke expensing meals, entertainment, gas and parking.
+While allowed by provincial law, federal politicians are prohibited from doing the same, raising questions about aligning provincial and federal allowance rules.
+Ke defeated Liberal Jonathan Tsao to win a second term, and was appointed as the parliamentary assistant to the minister of public and business service delivery on June 29, 2022.